PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ### Experimental features

-The version 1.7.8 introduces Experimental features.
-With that, complex new features can be disabled or hidden by default until they are considered stable.
-Experimental features also called "feature flags", allow developers to deliver small incremental improvements without compromising the system stability, which is a common practice in the software world.
-Developers or experienced users can enable or disable an experimental feature in Advanced Parameters > Experimental Features, knowing the risks involved.
+PrestaShop 1.7.8 introduces Experimental features (also known as "Feature flags").
+This technique, widely used in the sofware world, provides curious or adventurous users the option to test out new features that aren't stable enough for general use yet.
+This allows developers to experiment, get feedback, and iterate more quickly – without ever altering the user's experience nor the system's stability.
+You can enable and disable experimental features in Advanced Parameters > Experimental Features.

 ![The new Experimental features page](/assets/images/2021/06/experimental-features.png)

 ### Back-office Product page

-New features and improvements have been shipped for the product page.
-However, as the product page is a key piece of the back-office, we are delivering them with extra caution:
-- In 1.7.8, the changes are added in an Experimental product page behind a feature flag: back-office user must enable the Experimental page before using it.
-This should allow the community to try out this improved page in test environments and give us a lot of feedback.
-- In the version after 1.7.8, the new and improved product page will replace the current page.

-This 2-step delivery aims to ensure the stability of the changes before they are made definitive.

-The new experimental product page includes:
+The product page has undergone a major rehaul, but it is unfortunately still not ready for prime time.
+However, thanks to the Experimental Features introduced in 1.7.8, power users can now test its exciting new features right now!
+Once activated, merchants can manage their products using both the regular and the Experimental product page, and compare them side by side.

+The experimental product page is due to replace the current one in the next PrestaShop version.
+Please do test it out and give us your feedback!

+Here are the features that you can test now:

+- **Significantly speedier combination management**

+The list of combinations is now paginated, providing a significant performance improvement for products with lots of combinations.

+- **Find combination by attributes**

+This can help merchants to find the right combination quickly, especially when there are lots of them.

-- **A bulk suppression in the image manager**
+- **Bulk suppression in the image manager**

-It allows the user to remove images from the product easily (especially useful when the product features a large number of images).
+Merchants can remove images from the product easily (which is especially useful when the product features a large number of images).

-- **The possibility to replace an image**
+- **Replace an image**

-It allows the user to avoid having to remove then add then re-assign an image.
+It is no longer necessary to remove, add, then re-assign an image.

-- **A new pagination on the list of combinations**

-The current product page loads every combination of the product, even if there are hundreds of them, which can make the page very slow.
-The new pagination allows loading only a relevant number of combinations providing a nice performance improvement.

-- **A filter system to help user find combinations.
-Back-office user can filter the combinations by attributes**

-It will help the user to find the right combination quickly.

 ### Improvements of the UI Kit